T

 +

-What's the best area to stay in Budapest for tourists?
+What's the best area to stay in Budapest?

 +

-For first-time visitors, District V (Belváros-Lipótváros) is an excellent choice, offering proximity to major sights like St. Stephen's Basilica and the Parliament Building.
-District VII (the Jewish Quarter) is ideal for those seeking vibrant nightlife and unique ruin bars.
+For a first-time visitor, District V (Belváros-Lipótváros) is an excellent area to stay, as it's home to many major attractions like St. Stephen's Basilica and Parliament, with plenty of dining and shopping options.
+District VII (the Jewish Quarter) is ideal for those seeking vibrant nightlife and ruin bars.
 Both areas are well-connected by public transport.

 Do I need a visa to visit Budapest, Hungary?